-Join Gabriel Corbett for an in-depth discussion in this video Creating sketches, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Creating sketches, part of Learning Onshape.

 - [Instructor] To get started with sketching, the first thing you need to do is to get into a document.
 Now I already have the Lynda Skateboard document that I've been working with, but I can go ahead and also create a brand new document by clicking on this Create over here.
 I can title it, I'm just gonna call it Test.
 I'm gonna make it private for right now, and click on OK.
 As soon as it loads the workspace, I'm gonna then have the option to create either a part studio, or an assembly, or a drawing.
 So down here, on the bottom you can see I'm automatically already in the Part Studio One or Assembly One, they're already created it for me, so two different environments right from the beginning they've been created.

 So here's my Part Studio One, and if I wanna start a sketch, here's the icon right up here at the top of the screen.
 But before I choose that icon, I need to choose where I wanna start drawing my sketch.
 And by default, I've got these three planes directly in front of me.
 I got the front plane, the right plane, the top plane.
 And you can actually just kinda mouse over them and they highlight showing you which one it is.
 So if I choose the front plane, click on it an highlight it, I can click and expand that and drag it out if I wanted to, it really doesn't matter.
 Planes go infinitely in all directions, so it's really just a placeholder showing you where that plane is.